architkaila/Fine-Tuning-LLMs-for-Medical-Entity-Extraction/README.md

 &nbsp;
 ### **Synthetic Dataset Generation for Fine-Tuning**

-Using the scraped drug information, synthetic `adverse event report emails` were generated.
+Using the scraped drug information, synthetic `Adverse Event Reports (emails)` were generated.
 These emails simulate real-world data while ensuring that no real patient data or personally identifiable information was used.
 The generation process was carried out using prompts designed to guide `ChatGPT` in creating realistic and relevant data scenarios for training purposes.
 The prompt template used can be found in the data folder and is as follows:
 ```
 Act as an expert Analyst with 20+ years of experience in Pharma and Healthcare industry.
 You have to generate Adverse Event Reports in JSON format just like the following example: